tyconsulting/blog.tyang.github.io/_posts/2015/2015-07-17-updating-connection-fields-in-sma-and-azure-automation-modules.md

 PRINT 'Deleting Modules'
 Delete from core.Modules where ModuleName = @ModuleName COMMIT TRANSACTION T1
 ```

-As I explained in the <a href="http://blog.tyang.org/2014/09/29/clean-sma-database-module-deletion/" target="_blank">previous post</a>, you will need to update the <strong>@ModuleName</strong> and <strong>@ConnectionName</strong> variables accordingly.
+As I explained in the <a href="http://blog.tyang.org/2014/09/29/clean-sma-database-module-deletion/" target="_blank">previous post</a>, you will need to update the **@ModuleName** and **@ConnectionName** variables accordingly.

 Lastly, I'd like to state that it is very common to update the connection type JSON file during your module development phase.
-During this phase, you would probably use this script a lot <strong><u>on your development environment</u></strong>.
+During this phase, you would probably use this script a lot **<u>on your development environment</u>**.
 But please do not try and use this in production environment.
 It is developed by myself with no involvement from Microsoft, and Microsoft would never support directly editing the database.

 ## Conclusion